 Daily Tooth Care

-Just because your toddler has fewer teeth than you do, it doesn't mean that his teeth require less care.
-The American Dental Association (ADA) notes that as soon as your baby's first tooth emerges, it's time to begin brushing it twice a day with a small toothbrush and water.
-After he turns two, you can upgrade to brushing his baby teeth with a bit of fluoride toothpaste.
-Don't forget about flossing, which you can start doing as soon as he has two teeth that touch each other.
+Indian Dental Association recommends that until you are comfortable that your child can brush on their own, continue to brush your child's teeth twice a day with a child-size toothbrush and a pea-sized amount of fluoride toothpaste.
+After they turn two, you can upgrade to brushing their baby teeth with a bit of fluoride toothpaste.
+Don't forget about flossing, which you can start doing as soon as they have two teeth that touch each other.

 Regular Dental Visits